mootoday/www-mootoday-com/src/content/blog/how-i-wrote-214-pages-for-a-web-development-book-with-19-pull-requests-in-3-months/index.md

 ---
-title: "How I wrote 214 pages for a web development book with 19 pull requests in 3 months"
+title: 'How I wrote 214 pages for a web development book with 19 pull requests in 3 months'
-slug: "how-i-wrote-214-pages-for-a-web-development-book-with-19-pull-requests-in-3-months"
+slug: 'how-i-wrote-214-pages-for-a-web-development-book-with-19-pull-requests-in-3-months'
-summary: "An in-depth journey report of the last three months when I wrote the Cloud Native Web Development book.
+summary: 'An in-depth journey report of the last three months when I wrote the Cloud Native Web Development book.
 Why did I write it?
 How did I develop the source code?
 Why do I self-publish?
-What has the post-publication experience been like?"
+What has the post-publication experience been like?'
 createdAt: 2020-07-03T20:26:33.694Z
-tags: ["book", "cloud", "cloud-native", "web", "development", "webdev", "community", "self-publish"]
+tags: ['book', 'cloud', 'cloud-native', 'web', 'development', 'webdev', 'community', 'self-publish']
 layout: blog
 ---